 4. "Everyone uses it."
 Freelancers, startups.
 So why not realtors?

 But "everyone uses it" doesn't mean "every Israeli real estate agent."
-A NYC freelancer marketing business coaching — Buffer is great for him.
-A Krayot realtor marketing apartments — not relevant.
+A NYC freelancer marketing business coaching — Buffer can suit him.
+A Krayot realtor marketing apartments — there Buffer simply isn't relevant, and BuzzPost is the tool built for exactly that scenario.

 Case: a realtor who tried Buffer for 3 months